šŸ”— Why posting links on your Page's Facebook is problematic

 Otherwise, consider instead how you can make the content or the post native in the platform instead.
 Your reach in the feed will thank you.

-Get my weekly tips, advice and updates free direct to your email
+Get this weekly blog direct to your email!